mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 This project was developed under Visual Studio Code using the PlatformIO extension.
 It is assumed that you know how to install and use this IDE.
 After cloning the project, PlattormIO springs into action to do its magic.
 This includes loading all the necessary compilation tools used by the declared platform and libraries requested.
 The libraries have to modified to work for the project.
 Libraries are loaded to the path <b>Arrivals/.pio/libdeps/board_name</b>.
 In this project you will see from platform.io that my *board_name* is *esp32dev*.
 Your board may differ.
-Edit the *Arrivals/data/config.json* file to add the WiFi credentials of your Access Point.
-Also add your station to the *stations* section.
+Edit the *Arrivals/data/config.json* file.
+You may enter the WiFi credentials of your Access Point here or later [via this](#web-based-interface-for-wifi-credentials).
+Also add your station(s) to the *stations* section.
 Upload to your device as described [here](#updating-the-configjson-file).
 It is essential to edit the file correctly as JSON is intolerant of mistakes such as missing commas, quote marks and matching brackets.
 Before committing your file to the SPIFFS check its correctness.
 There are lots of validation sites like [this one](https://jsonlint.com/).
 Embedded comments will cause a problem but [this one](https://jsonformatter.org/) can delete comments before validation.
 ## TFT_eSPI